2teez/rusty_tree/README.md

 I had used the book in 2013,when Perl programming language was my go to languge for several of my work.
 I still use Perl these days though.

-So I decided to use `rust lang` to achieve the same thing just for the fun of it.
+So I decided to use `@rust-lang` to achieve the same thing just for the fun of it.

 # Caveat